arantespp/arantespp.com/posts/zettel/flow-efficiency.md

 ## Notes

-- Flow efficiency is the proportion of time where the team effectively spent active work within the total [cycle time](/zettel/cycle-time) of the task.
+- Flow efficiency is the proportion of time the team effectively spent on active work within the total [cycle time](/zettel/cycle-time) of the task.

 - Higher flow efficiency, higher active work, lower inactive work.